 As of December 20, 2017 and pursuant to the provisions of the applicable law, GIMSA created the Management and Payment Irrevocable Trust No. 750338, with Banco Mercantil del Norte, S.A., Institución de Banca Múltiple, Grupo Financiero Banorte, in order to acquire the shares of GIMSA from those shareholders who did not participate in the forced acquisition public offer launched by GIMSA during November 2017, at the same purchase price that GIMSA offered in said acquisition public offer.
-This trust will remain in force during a term of 6 months counted as of said date.
+This trust was in force during a term of 6 months counted as of said date and was terminated on June 20, 2018.
+As of December 31, 2018, GRUMA owned 917,369,764 shares of GIMSA, equivalent to 99.92% of the capital stock of GIMSA.